ml6team/quick-tips/structured_data/2021_07_02_TFDF_serving/TF-DF-serving.md

 Unfortunately, when TensorFlow Decision Forests (TF-DF) was released, TensorFlow Serving was not ready to serve these new models.

-As we found TF-DF models to be very interesting, we, at ML6, decided to build a custom docker image to serve these models.
+We decided to build a custom `tf-serving` docker image to serve these models.

 The docker image can be found at (https://hub.docker.com/r/ml6team/tf-serving-tfdf)[https://hub.docker.com/r/ml6team/tf-serving-tfdf].